| Barry MacDonnell's

 (B) delaying items so they will appear starting on a particular page further in the document (e.g., on page 2 if there is a page 2).

-Using these features manually as explained on those two linked pages will let you do the same things (and more) as with the macro below.
+Using these features manually as explained on those two linked pages will let you do the same things (and more) that you can do using the macro below.
+But the macro illustrates how several WordPerfect features can be combined to produce a custom formatted dolcument.

 Use a macro to suppress and/or delay items in documents and templates